The Easiest IF Function Google Sheets Guide

 If Function pass fail example

-Step 1: Select an empty cell to perform the calculation.
+Step 1: First, I would select the blank cells to perform the calculation.

 Step 2: Type =IF( into the cell.
 You can also select it from the formula suggestions.